Gankra/thesis/thesis.md

 Unfortunately, this doesn't immediately get us anywhere.
 This is no different than the original example which produced its own iteration sequence.
 As soon as the array loses control of the yielded indices, they are *tainted* and all trust is lost.
+After all, they're just integers, which can come from anywhere.
 One may consider wrapping the integers in a new type that doesn't expose the values to anyone but the array, preventing them from being tampered with, but this is still insufficient unless the *origin* of these values can be verified.
 Given two arrays, it mustn't be possible to index